 The concept of continental drift first came to me as far back as 1910, when considering the map of the world, under the direct impression produced by the congruence of the coastlines on either side of the Atlantic.
 At first I did not pay attention to the idea because I regarded it as improbable.

-At the turn of the 20th century, the prevailing view of the earth was that it was slowly cooling and contracting, and — like the skin of a rotting fruit — its surface was wrinkling to produce mountains and valleys.
-Over time, Alfred Wegener came to disagree, and to conclude that earth's continents had at one time been joined in a single landmass, which he named Pangaea.
+At the turn of the 20th century, the prevailing view of the Earth was that it was slowly cooling and contracting, and — like the skin of a rotting fruit — its surface was wrinkling to produce mountains and valleys.
+Over time, Alfred Wegener came to disagree, and to conclude that Earth's continents had at one time been joined in a single landmass, which he named Pangaea.
 He further claimed that as continents moved around and smashed into each other, they formed mountains.
 It was an audacious idea, and geologists bristled with hostility.

 Narrative text and graphic design © by Michon Scott - Updated January 1, 2022